Ports – Scrabster

 Scrabster Car, Bus, Ferry, and Airport Connections

 Follow the A9 to and from Inverness.
 The journey is approximately 115 miles and takes around 2 hours 30 minutes.
+When travelling as a foot passenger please note the location of long stay parking supplied by Scrabster Harbour trust, luggage and passengers can be dropped off at the terminal prior to parking.

 The X99 bus from Inverness to Scrabster takes just under 4 hours.
 The X99 or 82 bus journey from Thurso to Scrabster takes 5 minutes.
 All bus services from Inverness are operated by Stagecoach and some stop at the Ferry Terminal in Scrabster, while others stop 1½ miles from the Terminal, in the centre of Thurso.